env.dev

 In Node.js, every environment variable lives on the process.env object as a string.
 There is no built-in type coercion, no validation, and no file loading — process.env.PORT returns "3000", not 3000.
-The dotenv package filled the gap for years, but Node 20.6+ ships a native --env-file flag that eliminates the dependency for many projects.
-This guide covers how process.env works, every popular approach to loading and validating env vars, cross-platform pitfalls, and the runtime mistakes that cause subtle production bugs.
+The dotenv package filled the gap for years, but Node 20.6+ ships a native --env-file flag — and Node 20.12+/21.7+ added process.loadEnvFile() — that together eliminate the dependency for many projects.
+The catch: the built-in parser does not do variable expansion, so a .env that works with dotenv can behave differently under --env-file.

 What is process.env?